gollpar/OpenFrameWorks/GAME FINAL/README.md

 ![screenshot](documentation/5.jpg)

 ###
 As the player concentrates, the circle gets bigger.
+In this version the circle restarted from zero each time that the player looses concentration.

 ![gif](documentation/circle1.gif)

-Making the circle not resize to zero everytime that the player looses concentration:
+It was tough to concentrate at the first attempt to resize the circle all the way to its maximom size,so I changed my design.
+This time the circle does not restart to zero.
+Instead, it is buildable.
+Meaning that if the user loses concentration the circle stays at the same size until the user concentrates again and make the circle bigger.
+In this design, the pattern would show up little by little to reveal the final pattern.

 ![gif](documentation/circle2.gif)

 ### User test: